A bike’s bearings are its most important components — a bike doesn’t move without ‘em.

 Like BBs, headsets originally consisted of loose bearings assembled into a cup and cone.

 Once sealed bearings took over, threaded cup and cone headsets moved to threadless semi-integrated designs, and then to integrated assemblies which are now standard on mid to high end bikes, excluding classic bikes.
+(Check out the post on the headset press).

 As cable integration becomes standard on mid to high end bikes, bearing sizes have increased, although the key design principles have remained the same.